ShaiGerbiApps/Music/FAQ.md

 ##### STEP 2:
 Copy these time stamped lyrics.
 ##### STEP 3:
-Open retro music and head to the song synced lyrics editor.
+Open Music and head to the song synced lyrics editor.
 ##### STEP 4:
 Paste the lyrics there normally and exit the editor
 ##### STEP 5: